mingyu623/6DMG/6DMG_htk/airwriting_word_based/GroundTruth/README.txt

   Example
   > perl 4_stats.pl
   Output:
-   - res_train.txt  (the recognition results of the training set)
-   - res_merge.txt  (the recognition results of the merged detection testing set)
+   - res_truth.txt  (the recognition results of the testing set of ground-truth airwriting segments)